siddht4/linux-kernel-utilities/README.md

     ./remove_old_kernels.sh

 ## Notes
 > Do not run the scripts with `sudo`.
-They will prompt for elevated priviledges if necessary.
-The user must be a **member of the sudo group** however.
+They will prompt for elevated privileges if necessary.
 >
 > Some older kernels (e.g. 3.x) require earlier versions of QT.
-If errors are thrown during the kernel configuration process, look for errors indicating a version of QT is not installed.
-If so, manually install the required version and rerun the script.
+If you are building v3.x kernels you should manually install QT4 before compiling.
+The script is set to install QT5 if missing.
+>### Kernel Source Preservation
+> When installing a compiled kernel, links are created to the kernel source so that `DKMS` will function correctly.
+Therefore, you should take care not to delete the `Build_xxxx` folders after installation.
+If you compile a newer release and remove an older kernel using `dpkg -r`, it is then safe to delete the entire directory of the removed kernel version.
 >### CI & Unit Testing
 > Internal: Gitlab & Gitlab CI
 > External: Github & Travis CI